utidazx/Sistema_basico_de_tarefas/README.md

 ## Licença

 Este projeto está sob a licença MIT.
-Sinta-se à vontade para usar e modificar!